leynos/crate-tools/docs/lading-design.md

     - Filter the crate list to include only those where `publish` is not `false`.
     - Remove any crates listed in `publish.exclude` from `lading.toml`.
+    - Record crates skipped by manifest settings and configuration so the CLI can explain how the plan was derived.
+Report any configuration exclusions that do not match workspace crates to help users prune stale entries.

 3. **Determine Publish Order:**